-Guidelines To Determine Whose Financial Information Must Be Reported
+Guidelines to Determine Whose Financial Information Must be Reported

-- IF YOU ARE SEEKING ONLY external loans such as the Federal Direct Unsubsidized Stafford, Federal Direct Graduate PLUS (GradPLUS), private/alternative loans, and/or Federal Work Study complete the FAFSA, student sections only.
-No parental information is required.
-If you are married, your spouse's financial information is required. - IF YOU ARE SEEKING VP&S SCHOLARSHIP ASSISTANCE (institutional funds), you must complete the FAFSA (providing parental financial information as well as your own and your spouse's), and the student/spouse and parent sections of the CSS Profile.
-International and DACA students do not have to complete the FAFSA but should complete the CSS Profile Application and the Certification of Finances Form. - Parent information is required unless you will be 35 years old by the start of the academic year. - IF YOUR PARENTS ARE DIVORCED OR SEPARATED, information is required from both of your parents and their current spouse(s). - IF YOU ARE MARRIED or INTEND TO MARRY DURING THE ACADEMIC YEAR, your spouse's (or prospective spouse's) financial information is required.
+• Complete the Free Application for Federal Student Aid (FAFSA) IF YOU ARE SEEKING EXTERNAL LOANS such as the Federal Direct Unsubsidized Loan, Federal Direct Graduate PLUS (GradPLUS), private/alternative loans, and/or Federal Work Study.
+If you are married, your spouse's financial information is required.

+IF YOU ARE SEEKING VP&S SCHOLARSHIP ASSISTANCE (School Need Based Scholarships), you must complete the FAFSA (providing your and your spouse's financial information), and the student/spouse and parent sections of the CSS Profile.
+International and DACA students do not have to complete the FAFSA but should complete the CSS Profile Application and the Certification of Finances Form.

+- Parent information is required unless you will be 35 years old by the start of the academic year. - o IF YOUR PARENTS ARE DIVORCED OR SEPARATED, information is required from both of your parents and their current spouse(s). - IF YOU ARE MARRIED or INTEND TO MARRY DURING THE ACADEMIC YEAR, your spouse's (or prospective spouse's) financial information is required. - o Returning students whose need based aid in 2024-25 was based on parent income less than \$125,000 will not need to complete a CSS Profile for the 2024-25 award year.
+Instead complete the VP&S 2025-26 Supplemental Financial Aid Form.
+Qualifying students will be notified via email by our office.
+Please note that if parent total income (wages and other unearned income) has risen over the \$125,000 benchmark, you may be asked to also complete the CSS Profile.

-We will assume that if you do not complete a CSS Profile application, you wish consideration only for external loans such as Federal Direct Unsubsidized Stafford, Federal Direct Graduate PLUS, private loans and/or Federal Work-Study.
+We will assume that if you do not complete a CSS Profile application, you wish consideration only for external loans such as Federal Direct Unsubsidized Loan, Federal Direct Graduate PLUS, private loans and/or Federal Work-Study.